bdolenc/ll-test/README.md

 # Testing

 Testing is a critical and fundamental aspect of software development that plays an important role in ensuring the reliability, functionality, and overall quality of a software product.
-Testing in software development involves various approaches and levels to ensure that software works as intented.
+Testing in software development involves various approaches and levels to ensure that software works as intended.
 In the following example you will learn how to unit test the function that you have refactored for calculating ip addresses and how to automatically run it as part of service package build procedure.

 As with Pylint, with this approach unit tests will automatically be executed as part of a build job that is usually part of CI pipeline for the NSO.